ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ## Day 3- Design library cell using Magic Layout and ngspice characterization

+## Theory
+## Implementation
+1.Clone custom inverter standard cell design from github repository: [Standard cell design and characterization using OpenLANE flow.](https://github.com/nickson-jose/vsdstdcelldesign)
+2.Load the custom inverter layout in magic and explore.
+3.Spice extraction of inverter in magic.
+4.Editing the spice model file for analysis through simulation.
+5.Post-layout ngspice simulations.
+6.Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

 - Topmost cell in window picorv32a
 ![Screenshot 2024-04-02 225940](https://github.com/ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/138649249/73104a12-a25b-465a-b386-10f808d48fc5)

-Every Design is represented by equivalent cell design.
+Every Design is represented by an equivalent cell design.
 All the standard cell designs are available in the Cell Library.
 A fully custom cell design that meets all rules can be added to the library.
 To begin with, a CMOS Inverter is designed in Magic Layout Tool and analysis is carried out using NGSPICE tool.

 Go to this directory to git clone the files `/Desktop/work/tools/openlane_working_dir/openlane`